richardheath/zeal/docs/config.md

 ## Multiplatform Support
 When destination is string it will be used on every platform When destination is object the key is one of the supported platform key

+Use osOverride to support multiplatform.
+This way all fields can be overriden based on target OS.
+It also looks cleaner.